 The design of the building's substructure is outside the scope of this certificate.
 The design of the substructure is to be the responsibility of the Client's Engineer.
-The Engineer will need to be a suitably qualified Chartered Structural Engineer and the design will need to be in accordance with relevant codes and standards, the Foundation's must be designed in accordance with IS EN 1997-1^[19].
-Horizon Offsite's Engineer will be responsible for undertaking a load take down for the structure and providing this information to the Client's Engineer for use in the design of the substructure.
-The Horizon Offsites' Engineer will also need to provide the Client's Engineer with the permissible deflection of the ground floor slab under the Horizon Offsite's Steel Frame line loads and podium slab level loading.
+The Engineer will need to be a suitably qualified Chartered Structural Engineer and the design will need to be in accordance with codes and relevant standards, Foundation's must be designed in accordance with I.S.
+EN 1997-1^[17].
+Remagin's Engineer will be responsible for undertaking a load take down for the structure and providing this information to the Client's Engineer for use in the design of the substructure.
+The Remagins' Engineer will also need to provide the Client's Engineer with the permissible deflection of the ground floor slab under the Remagin's Steel Frame line loads and podium slab level loading.